gbgar/wordlint.el/README.md

 	(require 'wordlint)

-to your Emacs init file, and activate wordlint-mode manually by
+to your Emacs init file, and activate wordlint-mode by hand

 	M-x wordlint-mode RET